No-Stitch Cataract Surgery

 Surgery is the only way for a cataract to be removed.
 If the cataract is not bothering you, surgery may not be needed.
 A change in your glasses prescription may be helpful.
 Medications, exercises, or dietary supplements have not been shown to prevent or cure cataracts.

-Click here for a video to learn about Cataract Surgery.
+Click here for a video to learn about traditional Cataract Surgery.

 Over 1.8 million people in the United States have cataract surgery each year.
 Of those surgeries, over 95% are performed with no complications.
 Cataract surgery is usually performed under local or topical anesthesia as an outpatient procedure.
 The cataract or cloudy lens is removed from the eye through a tiny incision.
 In the majority of cases, the lens is replaced with an intraocular lens implant and the focusing power of the eye is restored.
 The surgery is performed using a microscope, small instruments and other modern technology.
 Improved vision is a result of over 95% of cataract surgeries.
 It is important, however, to understand that complications can occur during or after surgery.
 If you are concerned or have a problem, you should contact your surgeon as soon as possible.